qupath/qupath-docs/docs/starting/first_steps.rst

   You can also set the pixel size based on a specific region of your image.
   To do so, create an annotation around the region then double-click on either 'Pixel width' or 'Pixel height' under the **Image** tab to type its size in micron squared.

+  You can also draw a line annotation (if you want to make it perfectly horizontal or vertical, hold down the :kbd:`Shift` key) and do the same steps, typing the length in micron instead of the area.

 Looking around
 ==============